 LinkedIn co-founder Reid Hoffman summed up team building perfectly when he said: “No matter how brilliant your mind or strategy, if you’re playing a solo game, you’ll always lose out to a team.”

 We hope you’ll join in the conversation about Team Building this month.
 Please share your thoughts with us about team building on Facebook, LinkedIn and Twitter.
-You may also wish to download our ebook, Power Team.
-Available for free on our Resources Page.
+You may also wish to download our ebook, Power Team, which is available for free on our Resources Page or below.